rhel-labs/instruqt/buildah/03-step3/assignment.md

 registry.access.redhat.com/ubi8/ubi-init   latest   8c376a94293d   2 weeks ago      231 MB
 </pre>

 Note the name matches what was set using `buildah commit`.
+The `localhost` prepended to the name of the image indicates that the image is stored locally.

-`Podman` and `buildah` use the same storage locations on the host, which lets us immediately run the image we just built via `podman`.
+`podman` and `buildah` use the same storage locations on the host, which lets us immediately run the image we just built via `podman`.

 ```bash
 podman run -d -p 80:80 el-httpd1